ariesiitr/deepstrum/README.md

 **Tablature Generation:** Musical notes are identified based on frequency using techniques like Constant-Q Transform.
 The benefits of using this transform over the Fourier transform are discussed in the literature review section.
 The identified notes are used to generate tablature for the requested song.

 **Guitar Playing:** The generated tablature is used to simulate guitar playing and produce the requested song.
 Techniques like Hybrid Transformer Demucs, a neural network architecture, are employed for accurate simulation of guitar techniques and sounds.
+Mechanical modelling is done using solidworks , simulink and matlab .
+The following drive contains videos and photos of working model<br> https://drive.google.com/drive/folders/1-AXTeZeXk4DB-Hqf5mk1bRFiL2Rd5tKv?usp=sharing

 ## Conclusion
 Creating a fully automated guitar-playing bot is a complex task that requires expertise in audio processing, music theory, and engineering.
 By leveraging techniques such as audio processing, de-noising, tablature generation, and hybrid transformer models, the Catch-A-Waveform project aims to provide guitar enthusiasts with a seamless and enjoyable guitar-playing experience.